8000 Support Services

 School grounds should be made available for such “free play” as is deemed normal under neighborhood or family living conditions subject only to the control necessary for the safety of individuals.
 In recognition of the rights of home owners living adjacent to school properties as well as for the protection of school facilities and grounds, the use of such facilities and grounds for activities, which may be dangerous, disturbing, or destructive, should be regulated.

 Public school facilities should be available for any legitimate public program that is not inconsistent with the school program, does not interfere with the regular operation of the school, and is not prohibited by statute.
-The responsibility for definite approval of any after school use of facilities and establishment of such rules and regulations as are necessary lies with the Superintendent of Schools.
+The responsibility for definite approval of any after school use of facilities and establishment of such rules and regulations as are necessary lies with the Superintendent.
 The Board of Education retains the right to make final decisions on special cases not covered in this bylaw.

 Adopted September 22, 1975